noir-lang/noir/docs/docs/noir/standard_library/containers/hashmap.md

 #include_code insert noir_stdlib/src/collections/map.nr rust

 Inserts a new key-value pair into the map.
-If the key was already in the map, its previous value will be overrided with the newly provided one.
+If the key was already in the map, its previous value will be overridden with the newly provided one.

 Example: